-Pastor James Hopkins will preach this sermon on the fourteenth Sunday after Trinity 9/5/2021.
-The service will be broadcast live on Facebook at 9:30am, and will be available as a recording on the FLC Facebook live page and on the FLC youtube channel after the service has ended.
+Pastor James Hopkins preached this sermon on the fourteenth Sunday after Trinity 9/5/2021.
+The service was broadcast live on Facebook at 9:30am, and is now available on the FLC youtube channel.
 To follow along from home, the bulletin is available as a PDF: Trinity14 Bulletin

 The text for the sermon was the day’s gospel lesson.
 To read the Bible texts for the Fourteenth Sunday after Trinity, click here.

 In chapter five of his letter to the church in Galatia, St. Paul offers a simple teaching and invitation: